The Guide to Commuting in Fiji© FijiPocketGuide.com

 While major roads like the Queens and Kings Road on Viti Levu and the Hibiscus Highway on Vanua Levu are sealed, many rural roads are not.
 A 4WD or at least a car with high clearance is recommended for travel around Fiji’s rural areas and inland roads.

-While the main roads in Fiji are well-signposted, turning off into the rural roads are less so.
+While the main roads in Fiji are well-signposted, turning off into the rural roads is less so.
 It’s best to have an idea of where you are going before you set off.
 It’s possible that you’ll need to stop to ask for directions along the way.

-Author
+About The Author

 Was this article useful?